TjYonko/ctec3905/README.md

 The website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.
 It incorporates accessibility features such as keyboard navigable menus and adequate color contrasts to cater to a wider audience.

+External Assets

+The website utilizes high-quality external assets to enhance the visual appeal and functionality:
+Images: Most of the imagery comes from Unsplash and unDraw, which provide free, high-quality illustrations and photographs suitable for all types of web projects.
+Icons: Icons provided by FontAwesome under their free tier are used throughout the site to enhance the UI and UX by visually representing various elements and actions.

 Project Objectives

 Showcase Personal Projects and Skills: The primary objective is to highlight my projects and the diverse skills I have developed during my academic tenure.